Moonchichiii/woodhouse_private_eatery/README.md

 ## Building out the Backend

-- After install the django version you want to use, start of with the command `django-admin startproject backend .` in my case, then follow up with the apps if you know from the start python manage.py startapp `accounts`, `bookings`, `frontend`, `menu`
+- After install the django version you want to use, start of with the command `django-admin startproject backend .` In my case, then follow up with the apps if you know from the start python manage.py startapp `accounts`, `bookings`, `frontend`, `menu`

 ***Backend:*** This is the project folder / base.